Keyfactor/Keyfactor-CAgent/README.md

 # C-Agent
 ## Orchestrator

-# Keyfactor C-Agent
-C-Agent for use with Keyfactor Platform
+The C-Agent is a reference implementation of a Keyfactor Orchestrator geared toward use in IoT based solutions.

 # C-Agent Build Dependencies:
 Before building the agent, install the following dependencies: